-Object-oriented programming is typically the most natural and sensible approach once you get to use it.
+Object-oriented programming is typically the most natural and sensible approach once you use it.
 OOP languages allow developers to split your software into medium-sized problems that can be solved independently.

 Data Abstraction doesn’t display the trivial elements to the user; instead, it only shows essential details.
 For instance, a car is considered a vehicle instead of its parts.

-Take the example of a person operating a computer.
-He only knows that pressing the power button will turn on/off the computer; he or she doesn’t know the PC internal mechanisms that power on and off the PC.
-This is all abstraction is all about.
+Take the example of a typical person operating a computer.
+He knows that pressing the power button will turn on/off the computer, but they typically don’t know the PC internal mechanisms that power on and off the PC.
+This is the power of abstraction.